estebansolo/python30/docs/04_map.md

 # ]
 ```

-The way the map function works depends on whether we need to perform the same action for each of the elements in a sequence
+The way the map function works depends on whether we need to perform the same action for each of the elements in a sequence.

 [Go to the Challenge](https://github.com/estebansolo/Python30/blob/master/exercises/04_map.py)

 [Go to the Solution](https://github.com/estebansolo/Python30/blob/master/solutions/04_map.py)